-Columnist, NY Times Every week, more or less, the New York Times Magazine features a story about the history of a designed object.
-Recently, Pagan was named the regular columnist for this “Who Made That” page.
-The job has sent her on bizarre trek through the annals of innovation.
+Columnist, NY Times For nearly two years, I was the Innovation columnist for the New York Times Magazine.
+The job sent me on bizarre trek through the annals of invention.
+Why do we have an Escape key on our laptops?
 What does the history of the flip-flop have to do with racism?
-Who collected the world’s first fingerprint?
 How did frozen eyeballs lead to the development of aviator sunglasses?
 Never fear, curious citizens of America, all those questions have been answered!
 Tennis Ball Hopper Tube Top Cigarette Filter Cubicle Fingerprints Olympic Rings Home Pregnancy Test

 The author of ten books, Pagan Kennedy has won numerous literary prizes.
 Her publishers include Viking Press, Simon & Schuster, and Bloomsbury.
 More >>>